sharplispers/cl-string-match/doc/md/sm-manual.md

 string (`STRING-CONTAINS-BRUTE`) and another for unsigned-byte (8 bits per char) strings (`STRING-CONTAINS-BRUTE-UB`).

-- [macro] **DEFINE-BRUTE-MATCHER** *VARIANT-TAG &KEY (KEY-GET 'CHAR) (KEY-CMP/= 'CHAR/=) (DATA-TYPE 'SIMPLE-STRING)*

-- [function] **STRING-CONTAINS-BRUTE**

-    A Brute-force substring search implementation.

-    Brute-force substring search requires O(N x M) character compares to search for a pattern of length M in a text of length N, in the worst case.
+Brute-force substring search requires O(n x m) character compares to search for a pattern of length m in a text of length n, in the worst case.

 Algorithm described in: Chapter 5, p.
 760 in 'Algorithms', Robert Sedgewick and Kevin Wayne.
 4th

+- [macro] **DEFINE-BRUTE-MATCHER** *VARIANT-TAG &KEY (KEY-GET 'CHAR) (KEY-CMP/= 'CHAR/=) (DATA-TYPE 'SIMPLE-STRING)*

+    Expands into a function definition performing a brute search.

+    The function will be named `STRING-CONTAINS-BRUTE` suffixed with the `VARIANT-TAG`.

+    `KEY-GET` is the getter function of two elements: sequence and index of element within this sequence.

+    `KEY-CMP/=` is comparator, that given two elements returns `T` when they are not equal.

+    `DATA-TYPE` is the type of the sequence over which the search is performed.

+- [function] **STRING-CONTAINS-BRUTE** *PAT TXT &KEY START1 END1 START2 END2*

+    Search for the given substring `PAT` in the given text `TXT`.
+Search can optionally be performed over fragments delimeted by `START1`, `END1` for the pattern and `START2`, `END2` for the text.

-- [function] **STRING-CONTAINS-BRUTE-UB**
+- [function] **STRING-CONTAINS-BRUTE-UB** *PAT TXT &KEY START1 END1 START2 END2*

-    A Brute-force substring search implementation.

-    Brute-force substring search requires O(N x M) character compares to search for a pattern of length M in a text of length N, in the worst case.

-    Algorithm described in: Chapter 5, p.
-760 in 'Algorithms', Robert Sedgewick and Kevin Wayne.
-4th
+    Search for the given substring `PAT` in the given text `TXT`.
+Search can optionally be performed over fragments delimeted by `START1`, `END1` for the pattern and `START2`, `END2` for the text.

 ### 2.2 Boyer-Moore algorithm